Skip over main navigation

 • an Academy

-For a child with an EHC plan, an independent school can also be a qualifying school if this is the only school or the nearest school named in Section I of the EHC plan (Paragraph 15(3) Schedule 35B EA 1996).
+If your child has an EHC plan and goes to an independent school, their independent school can also be a qualifying school if it is the only school, or the nearest school, named in Section I of their EHC plan (Paragraph 15(3) Schedule 35B EA 1996).

 What are travel arrangements?

-"Travel arrangements" are defined in section 508B(4) EA 1996 and paragraphs 31-35 of the government’s statutory guidance ‘Home to School Travel and Transport Guidance 2014’.
+"Travel arrangements" are defined in section 508B(4) EA 1996 and paragraphs 61 – 69 and part 3 of the government’s statutory guidance: Travel to school for children of compulsory school age, May 2026 (the May 2026 Guidance).

-’Home to school travel arrangements’, in relation to an eligible child, are travel arrangements in both directions between the child’s home and the relevant educational establishment.
+’Home to school travel arrangements’, for an eligible child, are travel arrangements in both directions between your child’s home and the relevant educational establishment.

 • provision of one or more escorts (whether alone or together with other children) when travelling to or from the relevant educational establishment